chrusch/file-dedup/README.md

 ## Build Status

-I believe this code works as intended, but it is a very early release.
-It has good but not complete test coverage.
-More test coverage and features are on the way.
+I believe this code works as intended, but it is an early release.
+As of April 12, 2023, it has complete test coverage.
+Some known error conditions have not been dealt with yet.

 I cannot guarantee the absence of bugs.
 Always back up your files before deduplicating.
 File-dedup has only been tested on a Mac.